fedora-copr/debate/user-ssh-builders/README.md

 ## Auth

+We decided to go with `Option 1 - SSH key`.

 ### Option 1 - SSH key

 There is a [FAS API][fas-api] and it can query each user and their